hoangduytran/blender-manual/manual/editors/3dview/navigate/regions.rst

    :Shortcut:  Mark: :kbd:`Ctrl-B`
                Clear: :kbd:`Ctrl-Alt-B`

-When using the :ref:`Rendered shading mode <view3d-viewport-shading>`, it can be quite slow to render the entire 3D Viewport.
-To fix this, you can define a subregion to render just a portion.
-This can be very useful for reducing render times for quick previews on an area of interest.
+Allows you to limit rendering to a 2D rectangular area.
+If you're busy tweaking just a small part of the scene, it can be quite wasteful to have the whole viewport in :ref:`Rendered shading mode <view3d-viewport-shading>` or make full-frame renders, so this feature lets you save time.

+You can define Render Regions in two different contexts:

+- If you define one while in :doc:`Camera View </editors/3dview/navigate/camera_view>`, it will apply not just to the viewport, but also to the final render.
-Apart from clearing the render region, you can also temporarily disable it in the :ref:`Sidebar <bpy.types.SpaceView3D.use_render_border>` if you're not in :doc:`Camera View </editors/3dview/navigate/camera_view>`, or in the Output tab of the :ref:`Properties <bpy.types.RenderSettings.use_border>` editor if you are.
+  If you want to temporarily disable this region rather than clearing it entirely, you can do so in the Output tab of the :ref:`Properties <bpy.types.RenderSettings.use_border>` editor.
+- If you define one while not in Camera View, it will only apply to the viewport.
+  If you want to temporarily disable this region rather than clearing it entirely, you can do so in the :ref:`Sidebar <bpy.types.SpaceView3D.use_render_border>`.

+Both Render Regions can exist at the same time.

 .. list-table:: Render region and associated render.
    :widths: 65 35